-The EAPC Task Forces and Reference Groups are vital for the EAPC to achieve its mission to influence, promote and advocate for the delivery of high-quality palliative care across the life span by fostering and sharing palliative care education, research, policy and evidence-based practice.
+The EAPC Task Forces and Reference Groups are vital for the EAPC to achieve its mission to promote the development of high quality palliative care across the life span by fostering and sharing palliative care education, research, policy and evidence-based practice.
 The EAPC board and head office staff acknowledge, respect and value the work that these groups undertake collaboratively to create one voice, one vision for palliative care across Europe and beyond.

 EAPC Task Forces